langchain-ai/langchain/docs/modules/indexes/how_to_guides.rst

 Utils
 -----

-There are a lot of different utilities that LangChain provides integrations for These guides go over how to use them.
+There are a lot of different utilities that LangChain provides integrations for.
+These guides go over how to use them.
 The utilities here are all utilities that make it easier to work with documents.